Canonical Form for Binary Syntax

 Sets.

-MUST be serialized sorted in ascending order
+The elements of a Set MUST be serialized sorted in ascending order

 by comparing their canonical encoded binary representations.